jfaMan/jfaMan/README.md

 I'm Allan, a full-stack web developer from Australia based in Tokyo.

 Dance and photography are my creative outlets.
 I love that programming offers that same creative freedom when it comes to design.

-I am looking for full-stack or front-end opportunities in the Greater Tokyo Area.
+I'm particularly interested in front-end opportunities.